snowman-repos/book/website_owners/README.md

 ## What is a web project?

 Wait... didn't we cover this in the first chapter?
 Yes, but that was more of a cold and impersonal definition.
 Here we're talking about what a web project could be in the context of your business or organisation.
+Websites were once seen as simply a marketing tool but are increasingly becoming more business-critical and central to many organisations.

 Your web project is a longterm investment in your organisation.
 Indeed it's not a cheap investment and so does need to be vigilantly cared for and maintained in order to maximise the return on that investment.